-- Pressure sores (also known as pressure ulcers or decubitis) are breakdowns in the skin caused by constant pressure on one area and decreased blood flow from not moving.
+• Pressure sores (also known as pressure ulcers or decubitis) are breakdowns in the skin caused by constant pressure on one area and decreased blood flow from not moving.
 Pressure sores can occur on the bottom, hips, back, shoulders, elbows and heels.
 Skin redness is the first sign that a sore may be starting, so it is important to check the skin every day to prevent these sores.
 If a sore occurs, it can take many months to heal or even need surgery.
-Moving the patient from side to side and propping up the feet can help prevent pressure sores. - · Autonomic dysreflexia may occur when the spinal cord injury is at or above the T6 level.
+Moving the patient from side to side and propping up the feet can help prevent

+• Autonomic dysreflexia may occur when the spinal cord injury is at or above the T6 level.
 It means that messages about blood pressure control are not being sent as they should be.
 As a result, when blood pressure goes up due to pain (for instance), it may not return to normal once the pain is treated.
 High blood pressure can cause a stroke, so it is very important to know the warning signs and find the cause.
-Signs of autonomic dysreflexia include headache, seeing spots or blurred vision, sweating, or flushing (redness) of the skin.
+Signs of autonomic dysreflexia include headache, seeing spots or blurred vision, sweating, or flushing craniotomy: making a surgical incision through the cranium (the part of the skull that encloses the brain); usually done to relieve pressure around the brain.